zsparal/api-documentation/source/wallets/applepay.rst

 Accepting Apple Pay via Mollie
 ------------------------------
-In order to accept Apple Pay via Mollie, you need:

-#.
-The payment method `credit card <https://www.mollie.com/creditcard>`_ must be enabled on your website profile;
-#.
-You must enable Apple Pay on your website profile in the `Dashboard <https://www.mollie.com/dashboard>`_.
+In order to accept Apple Pay via Mollie, you need to enable both `credit card <https://www.mollie.com/creditcard>`_ and Apple Pay on your website profile in your `Mollie Dashboard <https://www.mollie.com/dashboard>`_.

 Shoppers using an Apple device with Apple Pay configured will automatically be offered Apple Pay in the :doc:`Mollie Checkout </payments/hosted-checkout>`.
 Additionally, limited support for integrating Apple Pay in your own checkout is